HobnobMancer/saintBioutils/README.md

 ## Directories

 - `genbank` - Scripts for downloading and parsing genomic assemblies from NCBI GenBank
+- `uniprot` - Scripts and functions related to calling to, retrieving from and parsing data from UniProt and its API
 - `utilities` - Script and functions for utility functions for script/program utility operations

 ## Copyright and License